zonneplan/KiBot/README.md

         - `micro_via_color`: [string=''] Color used for micro `colored_vias`.
         - `pad_color`: [string=''] Color used for `colored_pads`.
         - `page_number_as_extension`: [boolean=false] When enabled the %i is always `assembly`, the %x will be NN.FORMAT (i.e. 01.png).
+                                      Note: page numbers can be customized using the `page_id` option for each page.
         - `png_width`: [number=1280] [0,7680] Width of the PNG in pixels.
 Use 0 to use as many pixels as the DPI needs for the page size.
         - `realistic_solder_mask`: [boolean=true] Try to draw the solder mask as a real solder mask, not the negative used for fabrication.
                                    In order to get a good looking select a color with transparency, i.e. '#14332440'.